markmeeus/MarcelloDB/README.md

 Finding objects
 =
-You can find a specific object by it's ID (more on ID's below) like this:
+You can find a specific object by it's ID (more on ID's below)

-Find uses an index to search for the object.
+Find uses a btree index to search for objects.
 Depending on the size of your collection, a Find will be way faster than iterating the collection to find it.
+Sub-milliseconds lookups should be expected, even for large collections.

+Usage:

 ```cs
 var book = bookCollection.Find(123)
 ```
-(In later versions, you'll be able to search for other properties using the index mechanism as well)
+(In later versions, you'll be able to search and enumerate for other properties using the same index mechanism)

 Deleting objects
 =